ShadowAdi/guestara_upsell/README.md

 Note:
-I sincerely apologize — in my Loom video, I wasn’t able to show the demo for every single API. and showcase my project structure and to explain in details, My university exams are ongoing and will conclude by Monday, making it slightly difficult to manage both at once.
+I sincerely apologize — in my Loom video, I wasn’t able to show the demo for every single API. and showcase my project structure and to explain in details, My university exams are ongoing and will conclude by Tuesday, making it slightly difficult to manage both at once.
-However, please rest assured that I have implemented all the required functionalities in the code and verified their working locally.
+If You want I can send my loom full video and Deployment again on tuesday if that works However, please rest assured that I have implemented all the required functionalities in the code and verified their working locally.

 💭 Assignment Questions